endoflife-date/endoflife.date/products/red-hat-openshift.md

 ([RHEA][DEFINITION]) may be released at Red Hat’s discretion, but should not be expected.

-The **Extended Update Support** phase commences after the Full Support phase for even numbered minor releases (eg. 4.8, 4.10, 4.12).
-Additionally to the full support and maintenance support phases, which also apply to EUS releases, upgrades between EUS releases will cause less reboots of nodes.
+The **Extended Update Support** phase commences after the Full Support phase for even numbered minor releases (e.g. 4.8, 4.10, 4.12).
+Additionally, to the full support and maintenance support phases, which also apply to EUS releases, upgrades between EUS releases will cause fewer reboots of nodes.
 This was the only benefit of EUS releases before version 4.12.
 Starting from 4.12, Red Hat will additionally include a six month EUS phase.
 The EUS phase will follow the maintenance phase for the given release (18 months from GA date).
 This results in a total support time of 24 months for